 In Doe v.
-Gonzales, 546 U.S. 1301 (2005), Justice Ruth Bader Ginsburg, acting in her capacity overseeing the Second Circuit Court of Appeals, denied an application by a member of the American Library Association (designated John Doe) and others to overturn an order by the Second Circuit that had stayed a U.S. istrict court injunction against a provision of the USA Patriot Act prohibiting librarians from disclosing that the FBI had requested information about a patron in a national security letter.
+Gonzales, 546 U.S. 1301 (2005), Justice Ruth Bader Ginsburg, acting in her capacity overseeing the 2nd U.S. Circuit Court of Appeals, denied an application by a member of the American Library Association (designated John Doe) and others to overturn an order by the 2nd Circuit that had stayed a U.S. district court injunction against a provision of the USA Patriot Act prohibiting librarians from disclosing that the FBI had requested information about a patron in a national security letter.

-Ginsburg noted that the government had advanced a “mosaic theory” by which while agreeing that the identify of Doe’s patron might prove innocuous by itself, it “could still be significant to a terrorist organization when combined with other information available to it.”
-Although acknowledging the cogency of some of the applicants’arguments, Ginsburg observed that she could not justify interfering with an interim order simply because she “disagrees about the harm a party may suffer.”
 She further stated, “Respect for the assessment of the Court of Appeals is especially warranted when that court is proceeding to adjudication on the merits with due expedition.”
 She argued that she owed special deference to the appeals court because it was reviewing a decision by a district court holding a congressional law to be unconstitutional.
-In somewhat minimizing the issue of prior restraint, she further observed that the American Library Association was free to note that one of its members had been served with a national security letter.Send Feedback on this article